wso2/open-healthcare-docs/en/docs/fhir/guides/expose-fhir-apis.md

 ## Explore the FHIR API

-WSO2 Open Healthcare offers you a generalized FHIR server setup so that you can interact with FHIR client applications.
+WSO2 Healthcare Solution offers you a generalized FHIR server setup so that you can interact with FHIR client applications.
 Server implementation is carried through while referring to the FHIR Http developer guide and hence incorporates all the mandatory capabilities for the product.

-Please note that there are areas that WSO2 Open Healthcare does not support at the moment.
+Please note that there are areas that WSO2 Healthcare Solution does not support at the moment.
 A summary of supported FHIR RESTful features can be found [here](#summary-of-supported-fhir-restful-capabilities).

 Once the required FHIR resources have been exposed as FHIR APIs, the server is ready to go as a standard FHIR server.
 That is, all the subordinate components are getting updated and deployed accordingly.